-Newly laid concrete and screed contains water which will gradually evaporate, leading to loss in volume and shrinkage.
-In addition, all substrates will naturally expand or shrink with changes in temperature and humidity.
-Every form of movement will create stress between the tiles and the substrate below as they are not moving in tandem.
+Newly laid concrete and screed contains water which will naturally evaporate, leading to loss in volume and shrinkage of the substrate.
+It is also important to remember that all substrates will naturally expand or shrink with any changes in temperature and humidity, and every form of movement will create stress between the tiles and the substrate below as they are not moving in tandem.

 3) Problematic substrates

-There are substrates which can be particularly problematic, such as asphalt containing oils or metal surfaces which are very smooth.
+There are substrates which can be particularly problematic, such as asphalt which contains oils or metal surfaces which are very smooth.
 The smoothness and lack of abrasive texture makes it difficult for tiles to adhere and maintain a reliable substrate.

 How to install uncoupling membranes